signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

-# Install Smart Agent using Configuration Management
+# Install Using Configuration Management

 ## Prerequisites